 Our websites use advertising and analytics technologies (including cookies from your device).
 We work with selected marketing partners who use these technologies to collect data about your browsing activity on our sites, as well as other third-party web sites and apps that partner with them.
 Our marketing partners use this data to serve you with relevant interest-based advertising and for analytics purposes, and may additionally share this data with their service providers for those same purposes.

 When you first visit one of our sites, you will be presented with a pop-up window which allows you to view the technologies we use.
 By continuing to use our sites, including clicking off or closing this pop-up, you consent to the use of advertising and analytics technologies (including cookies) on our sites and other sites that work with our marketing partners.
-If you wish to decline, click on the Learn More link on the pop-up.
-Additionally, if you wish to change your preferences on subsequent visits, you may do so at any time by clicking on the Consent Preferences link in the footer section of each of the websites.
+If you wish to decline, click on the MORE OPTIONS link and switch off the purposes you do not wish to be enabled.
+Additionally, if you wish to change your preferences on subsequent visits, you may do so at any time by clicking on the Privacy button at the bottom of the screen.

 Where We Store Your Personal Data